ReynirS/MAPP/drCinema/README.md

 	To streamline the use case of a user wanting more information on a theater, all theaters are displayed with a clickable link which directs to a webpage where the user may read additional information on a theater drCinema provides a more fault tolerant interpretation of http://api.kvikmyndir.is/.
-Case in point, the app can display Paw Patrol, despite inconsistencies in JSON response drCinema will update data during runtime to provide the user with time sensitive information
+Case in point, the app can display Paw Patrol, despite inconsistencies in JSON response drCinema will update data during runtime to provide the user with time sensitive information To remove the unnecessary HTML tags in the movie descriptions before displaying it.